act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 ## Accessibility Support

-While some assistive technologies are able to set [user origin][] styles, others such as browser exteinsions are only able to set style with the [author origin][].
+While some assistive technologies are able to set [user origin][] styles, others such as browser extensions are only able to set style with the [author origin][].
 Such assistive technologies can not create styles with a high enough priority to override a `style` attribute with `!important`.
-If [accessibility support][] does not include assistive technologies that override text spacing through [author origin][], this rule should not be used.
+If accessibility support does not include assistive technologies that override text spacing through [author origin][], this rule should not be used.

 ## Background